alastairs/codebork.com/_posts/2020-04-26-complete-guide-testing-your-software-part-1.md

 > If you don’t have any code or unit tests yet, just create the simplest possible “Hello World” example or, for a web application a single HTML page, and put a single unit test in place that asserts true.
 Then you can do the deployment … finally you can do the acceptance test [and] … verify that the web page contains the text “Hello World”.

-An example walking skeleton for a Cassini service could be:
+Let's briefly consider a serverless system running on Azure.
+An example walking skeleton for this could be:

  * An Azure Function listening on an HTTP trigger, always returning 200 OK and “Excelsior!”, perhaps encoded in a JSON object like `{ rallyingCry: "Excelsior!" }`
  * A React app calling the endpoint defined by the Azure Function, checking the response code, and rendering the response message